Best Stair Lift Companies

 Free in-home consultation

-Bruno Independent Living Aids has some of the strongest warranties in the stair lift industry.
+Bruno Independent Living Aids also offers great warranties.
 Its indoor lifts include a limited lifetime warranty on major components, including the motor, gearbox and rail, while outdoor lifts get the same coverage for five years.
 All lifts come with a two-year warranty on other parts.
 Bruno also provides a 30-day installation labor guarantee.
 Thousands of positive reviews emphasize the high quality of products and efficient installation processes.

 Pros